elterminad0r/github_index/README.md

 ### [mandelbrot](https://github.com/elterminad0r/mandelbrot)
 This is a program in java-processing that renders the mandelbrot set.
 This set is defined as the set of the complex numbers, c such that there is no divergence when 0 is iterated under f(z) = z^2 + c The program works by simply iterating and observing if this number becomes large.
 The speed of divergence is then used to give colourings.
 The parameters kept track of are - x, y, scale, iteration cap, multibrot value (alternative exponent for z), width and height.
 See [usage.md](https://github.com/elterminad0r/mandelbrot/blob/master/usage.md) for info about the usage of the sketch.

 It supports some mildly sophisticated serialisation - in string format.
 Any rendering can be described in a couple of terms (x, y, scale, width height, multibrot) which can be quite compactly encoded.
 This is then stored as the **filename** of any image you save from the sketch.
-What a stroke of genius.
+What a stroke of genius, never has a filename been prettier than `-16od5ok4AH4+-NlkJp9kxyI4+w8SYn6PLXC4+Tf+3+uu+Ff.tiff`.

 Here are three randomly chosen screenshots from my travels: